Varad1207/youtube-watchtime/README.md

 1. Clone this repository (`git clone https://github.com/Drix10/youtube-watchtime.git`)

-2. Insert your video IDs in `VIDEO-ID-HERE` parts of index.js
+2. Insert your video ID in `VIDEO-ID-HERE` part of index.js

 3. Run `npm install && node .` in your console